balduz/killcounter/README.md

 ## Troubleshooting

-1. **Addon not loading**: Check that the files are in the correct folder and the TOC file is properly formatted
+1. **Addon not loading**: Check that the files are in the correct folder and the TOC file is properly formatted.
-2. **Kills not counting**: Make sure you're the one dealing the killing blow to enemies
+2. **Kills not counting**: Ensure you or your party/raid are responsible for the killing blow.
-3. **Dashboard not showing**: Try `/kc show` or check if the addon is enabled in the addon list
+3. **Tooltip not showing kills**: Check the in-game Interface Options for "Kill Counter" to ensure "Show Total Kills" and "Show Session Kills" are enabled.
-4. **Data not saving**: The addon uses SavedVariables, which should persist between sessions
+4. **Data not saving**: The addon uses SavedVariables, which should persist between sessions.
+Ensure no other addons are interfering with SavedVariables.

 ## Customization

-You can modify the addon by editing `KillCounter.lua`:
+You can modify the addon by editing the Lua files directly to change behavior or add new features.
+Familiarity with Lua and the WoW API is recommended.

-- Change the dashboard position by modifying the `SetPoint` calls
-- Adjust the dashboard size by changing the `SetSize` values
-- Modify colors by changing the `SetColorTexture` values
-- Add more features by extending the existing functions

 ## License